NxPKG/khulnasoft-docs/content/dns/dnssec/_index.md

 ## Other DNSSEC setup options

-If you are using Cloudflare as your Secondary DNS provider and want to configure DNSSEC on your secondary zone(s), you have [three options](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/dnssec-for-secondary/) depending on your setup.
+If you are using Khulnasoft as your Secondary DNS provider and want to configure DNSSEC on your secondary zone(s), you have [three options](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/dnssec-for-secondary/) depending on your setup.

 If you want to set up DNSSEC on a subdomain zone, refer to [Subdomain DNSSEC](/dns/zone-setups/subdomain-setup/dnssec/).